-- 17. One advantage to consumers of using an insurer authorised by the Financial Conduct Authority (FCA) is that - A. the Association of British Insurers instructs all consumers to only use FCA-authorised insurers. - B. the FCA code of ethics is adhered to by all insurers under its remit. - C. they can take any complaints directly to the Financial Ombudsman Service. - D. they will have protection under the Financial Services Compensation Scheme. - 18.
-When an insurance broker is providing a client with several insurance quotations, which document should contain reasons for the recommendations being made? - A. A Service Level Agreement. - B. A statement of fact. - C. A suitability statement. - D. A Terms of Business Agreement. - 19.
-Why does a firm of insurance broker's Terms of Business Agreement contain a conflicts of interest provision? - A. To describe the procedures that a firm will always take when a conflict of interest is notified to them. - B. To detail the procedure that a firm will take to deal with any conflict of interest as and when it arises. - C. To inform the client that in the event of a conflict of interest, services currently provided by the firm will be passed to an independent third party. - D. To reiterate that the firm will always continue to act for the client in the event of any conflict of interest. - 20.
-When a firm of insurance brokers enters into a written agreement with a client, it will disclose remuneration, regulatory information, terms of business and - A. the capital adequacy of the broker. - B. details of the service provided. - C. level of commission earned. - D. number of qualified employees. - 21.
-What action should an insurance broker take to seek to avoid a complaint becoming an errors and omissions claim? - A. Document all activities in relation to the complaint. - B. Ensure that he always follows the firm's procedural guidelines. - C. Immediately notify the firm's errors and omissions insurer so that any potential claim can be defended. - D. Respond personally to the complainant within three business days. - 22.
-With regard to complaints, a firm of insurance brokers must - A. forward details of new complaints to the Financial Conduct Authority within 3 business days. - B. have a written complaints procedure. - C. report all complex complaints to the Financial Ombudsman Service. - D. resolve all complaints within 30 days.
+18. What action should an insurance broker take to seek to avoid a complaint becoming an errors and omissions claim?

+A. Document all activities in relation to the complaint.

+B. Ensure that he always follows the firm's procedural guidelines.

+C. Immediately notify the firm's errors and omissions insurer so that any potential claim can be defended.

+D. Respond personally to the complainant within three business days.

+- 19. When an insurance broker is providing a client with several insurance quotations, which document should contain reasons for the recommendations being made?

+- A. A Service Level Agreement.

+- B. A statement of fact.

+- C. A suitability statement.

+- D. A Terms of Business Agreement.

+- 20. Why does a firm of insurance broker's Terms of Business Agreement contain a conflicts of interest provision?

+A. To describe the procedures that a firm will always take when a conflict of interest is notified to them.

+B. To detail the procedure that a firm will take to deal with any conflict of interest as and when it arises.

+C. To inform the client that in the event of a conflict of interest, services currently provided by the firm will be passed to an independent third party.

+D. To reiterate that the firm will always continue to act for the client in the event of any conflict of interest.

+- 21. When a firm of insurance brokers enters into a written agreement with a client, it will disclose remuneration, regulatory information, terms of business and

+- A. the capital adequacy of the broker.

+- B. details of the service provided.

+- C. level of commission earned.

+- D. number of qualified employees.

+- 22. A broker receives notification of a claim from a client.
+Remuneration to the broker for the policy was by fee only.
+In which document will the broker's obligations regarding the handling of the claim be confirmed?

+- A. The demands and needs statement.

+- B. The policy wording.

+- C. The schedule.

+- D. The Service Level Agreement.

+- 23. With regard to complaints, a firm of insurance brokers must

+A. forward details of new complaints to the Financial Conduct Authority within 3 business days.

+- B. have a written complaints procedure.

+- C. report all complex complaints to the Financial Ombudsman Service.

+- D. resolve all complaints within 30 days.

+E81 Examination Guide 2023/2024